JaysonPye/Journal/2025/kidsup.md

 - Bug with extensions found & fixed for Leroy
 - Photo footer autos to on for parties
 - Fixed jp site text stuff and privacy policy
+- PDF generation for report cards, this was super annoying cuz I had to spin it up in headless chrome and copy the base64 image out.

 ## Dump of things that need to change in seasonal

 - make spt/outdoor mix so that specials can include hat things
 - Schools sometimes want to do different concurrent signups for parties or events on the same day, look into adding two at the same time if they want to add it.
 - Stats: The base page that shows event stats for admins is not in the stats page, it is essentially gone after the event closes, basically we want a summaries page that shows taht per event, might currently exist in some form under category: bookings

+### 06/26

+- Took time off Journalling my experience here due to a few reasons, mostly trying to fix other habits.
+- Adding service and backend to create report card collections.

 ### 06/06